Homemade Pie Crust

 Lifting under the wax paper carefully fold dough in half.
 Then peel the wax paper off to uncover the dough.
 Then fold in half again to make quarters.

-Carefully lift dough that has been folded in quarters and place on one fourth of the pan.
+Carefully lift dough that has been folded in quarters and place on one fourth of the pie plate.

 When you have too much overhang of dough you need to trim the dough off with a knife.
 Otherwise you end up with six inches of crust.
 UGH!

 Bake at 300 until done.
-This Homemade Pie Crust was done in about an hour and the larger oval was closer to two hours.
+This Homemade Pie Crust was done in about two hours.
 Some fruit pies take almost three hours to bake.

 Here’s the recipe.